Green Day: 2007–2011: 21st Century Breakdown and American Idiots stage adaptation

-Green Day engaged in many other smaller projects in the time following the success of American Idiot.
-In 2008, the group released a garage rock-inspired album under the name Foxboro Hot Tubs entitled Stop Drop and Roll!!!
-The Foxboro Hot Tubs went on a mini-tour during the same year to promote the record, hitting tiny Bay Area venues including the Stork Club in Oakland and Toot's Tavern in Crockett, California.
+Green Day engaged in many smaller projects in the time following the success of American Idiot.
+In 2008, under the name Foxboro Hot Tubs, the group released a garage-rock-inspired album titled Stop Drop and Roll!!!.
+The Foxboro Hot Tubs went on a mini tour to promote the record, hitting tiny Bay Area venues such as the Stork Club in Oakland and Toot's Tavern in Crockett, California.

-In an interview with Carson Daly, Garbage lead singer Shirley Manson revealed that Butch Vig would be producing Green Day's forthcoming album.
+In an interview with Carson Daly, Garbage lead singer Shirley Manson revealed that the band's drummer Butch Vig would be producing Green Day's forthcoming album.
 The span of nearly five years between American Idiot and 21st Century Breakdown was the longest gap between studio albums in Green Day's career.
 The band had been working on new material since January 2006.
-By October 2007, Armstrong had 45 songs written, but the band showed no further signs of progress until October 2008, when two videos showing the band recording in the studio with producer Butch Vig were posted on YouTube.
-The writing and recording process, spanning three years and four recording studios, was finally finished in April 2009.21st Century Breakdown, was released on May 15, 2009.
-The album received a mainly positive reception from critics, getting an average rating between 3 and 4 stars.
-After the release, the album reached number one in fourteen countries, being certified gold or platinum in each.
-21st Century Breakdown achieved Green Day's best chart performance to date.
+By October 2007, Armstrong had 45 songs written, but the band showed no further signs of progress until October 2008, when two videos showing the band recording with producer Butch Vig were posted on YouTube.
+The writing and recording process, spanning three years and four recording studios, was finally finished in April 2009.

+21st Century Breakdown was released on May 15, 2009.
+The album received mainly positive reception from critics, who gave it an average rating between 3 and 4 stars.
+It reached number one in fourteen countries and was certified gold or platinum in each, achieving Green Day's best overall chart performance to date.
 The band started playing shows in California in April and early May.
 These were the group's first live shows in about three years.
-Green Day went on a world tour that started in North America in July 2009 and continuing around the world throughout the rest of 2009 and early 2010.
-The album won the Grammy Award for Best Rock Album at the 52nd Grammy Awards on January 31, 2010.
+Green Day went on a world tour starting in North America in July 2009, and continued through the rest of 2009 and early 2010.
+The album won Grammy Award for Best Rock Album at the 52nd Grammy Awards on January 31, 2010.
 As of December 2010, 21st Century Breakdown has sold 1,005,000 copies in the US.